By: Steve Penny

 So much lost potential in any organization results from the lack of people having the language to express criticism and feedback without hurting morale.
 What is key is recognizing and having the language to deal with situations that cross the line from appropriate control - which every business must have - to inappropriately controlling behavior that leaves people feeling disrespected.

-That feeling like "I signed on here to do a job - not
+That feeling like "I signed on here to do a job - not work out this guy's unresolved control issues with his father!"

 Everyone at some point has worked for someone who felt like they ate you up emotionally - cannibalized your self esteem, your happiness to feed their own lack of it.
 True motivation - motivation that's intrinsic and self-starting - is like love, creativity or any of the most powerful emotions.
 It is of the human spirit and cannot be compelled.
-The most you can do is create the circumstances in which it can
+The most you can do is create the circumstances in which it can surface.

 Ask yourself the following question.